sanjibm/docker-nginx-server/README.md

 ```
 docker run -p 127.0.0.1:8000:80 sanjibm/python-nginx
 ```

+Now point your host's browser to http://localhost:8000 and you should see the output "Hello World"

 ## Running your own container

 The entry point of your application must be named as **run.py**.
 Moreover, the instance in that file must be called **api**.